-To move the anti-tipping support into the passive position, press the anti-tipping bar downwards and swivel this to the inside underneath the seating area.
-Make sure that the anti-tipping support is engaged correctly again.
-This is visible when the footstep pins have engaged in the corresponding recess of the anti-tipping support adapters from the one side and the M6 fixing screw from the other side.
+To move the anti-tipping support into the passive position, press the sliding sleeve to the back and swivel the anti-tipping support to the rear.
+Make sure that the anti-tipping support is properly engaged in the anti-tipping support adapter.